Info for

 -

-Tip: Your high school counselor can help you with this.
+Your high school counselor can help you with the financial aid process.
 If your high school offers a financial aid information session, try to attend.
 Include your parents and family members in the process because they'll be able to help you access the types of documents you'll need.

 Check your application status